Allant-Tools-Systems/Treasure-Boxes/Consumer Data Enrichment/README.md

 Note:  The structure of the target table leveraged in this Treasure Box, is based on a select list of attributes that the Allant Group has made available as part of the free trial offering.

-- target_database - default "enrich_demog"
+- target_database - default "enrich_consumer"
-- target_table - default "demog_enrich"
+- target_table - default "consumer_enriched_data"

 ## Variables that control how the Source/Target tables are created and populated
 As described in the High Level Process Flow section, this workflow will create the source/target tables (if necessary) and load the enriched demographic data into a default table structure.
 The following variable determine how the source/target tables are created and/or loaded